-Information can be shared between the YOS and police to ensure decisions are made to reflect the needs of the victim young person and community.
+The YOS and police can share information.
+This ensures decisions are made to reflect the needs of the victim, young person and wider community.

-Young people, who agree to engage with triage, will not be prosecuted for offending and there will be no further police action taken against them.
+Young people, who agree to engage with triage, will not be prosecuted for offending.
+As a result, there will be no further police action taken against them.
 They are, however, required to complete the actions detailed in their Intervention Plan.

 Triage has had a significant impact on first time entrant rates in Hartlepool.
 It has allowed the YOS to intervene far earlier to divert children and young people away from the criminal justice system and into support services for themselves and their families.